nuls-io/devsite/docs/Guide/g_pocm_checklist.md

 # Step 4 -- Document your Token contract

 To get your token contract:
-- import your POCM account in the [test](https://beta.wallet.nuls.io) or  [mainnet](https://wallet.nuls.io) light wallet.
+- import your POCM account in the [test wallet](https://beta.wallet.nuls.io) or  [mainnet wallet](https://wallet.nuls.io).
 - Select "Contracts"
-- You token contract is identified by the name nrc_20 or nrc_721
+- Your token contract is identified by the name nrc_20 or nrc_721
 - Record your token contract address
 - You can view more details about your contract by selecting the contract address.

 # Step 5 -- Setup your POCM contract

 - Go to  [test](https://beta.pocm.nuls.io/) or  [mainnet](https://pocm.nuls.io/) POCM platform.
 - If you are already logged in, you will see a display of your project and  a form to update.
 The form requires your Token contract address.
-If tou are not logged in, login using your POCM account.
+If you are not logged in, login using your POCM account.
 - Continue at [Issue POCM Contract](https://docs.nuls.io/Guide/g_pocm.html#issue-pocm-contract).

 Congradulations! you have created your POCM contract.
 Your project will be viewable via "Select Project".

 # Step 6 -- Document your POCM contract

-To get your token contract:
+To get your pocm contract:
-- import your POCM account in the [test](https://beta.wallet.nuls.io) or  [mainnet](https://wallet.nuls.io) light wallet.
+- import your POCM account in the [test wallet](https://beta.wallet.nuls.io) or  [mainnet wallet](https://wallet.nuls.io).
 - Select "Contracts"
 - You POCM contract is identified by the name that is a concatenation of your token and "pocm".
 - Record your pocm contract address